WyvernWin/WyvernWin/README.md

 ### 🚀 What I'm about:
 - 🧠 Crafting backend systems powered by machine learning
-- 🛠️ Merging real-time data, quant strategies, and AI tooling
+- 🛠️ Merging real-time data, quant strategies, and AI tooling/modifications
 - 🐾 Exploring edge-case logic, smart agents, and model feedback loops
 - 📊 Currently refining my systems to think before they act (and maybe dream)